DappDevs/presentations/content/how-to-dappdev.md

 and the ideas you'll generate among this particularly imaginative crowd are just intoxicating.

-We have a Slack, which will help everyone stay connected as we go our separate ways today, as well a GitHub to colloborate on projects together and create a repository of shared knowledge.
+We have a Slack, which will help everyone stay connected as we go our separate ways today, as well a GitHub to collaborate on projects together and create a repository of shared knowledge.

-We also will be running some workshops in the near future, which will be more formal oppurtunities for you to get together and learn exactly how things work in Ethereum, so keep an eye out on our Meetup Page for these events.
+We also will be running some workshops in the near future, which will be more formal opportunities for you to get together and learn exactly how things work in Ethereum, so keep an eye out on our Meetup Page for these events.